Antimicrobial Pharmacodynamics and Therapeutics (APT) Group

 - Deep clinical knowledge of Infectious Diseases and Clinical Microbiology.

-CAP provides state-of-the-art research facilities for pharmacokinetic-pharmacodynamic (PK-PD) studies across three centres of research excellence:
+APT provides state-of-the-art research facilities for pharmacokinetic-pharmacodynamic (PK-PD) studies across three centres of research excellence:

 - University of Liverpool (Professor William Hope)